 Every workout needs an element of fun to keep it interesting.
 Try using atypical weights if you don’t have easy access to a traditional weight set.

-Some examples of atypical weights could be large tires, sledgehammers, battle ropes, medicine balls, and even large logs.
+Some examples of atypical weights could be large tires, sledgehammers, battle ropes, medicine balls, kettle bells, and even large logs.
 There is an element of creativity and problem solving that goes into atypical weight training.
 Your grips will be put through their own unique workout with each new item.

 You will have to see each object as a unique challenge and think about the optimal way to lift and move that given weight.
 Hopefully you can carry this mentality into each roll.

 Manipulating someone else’s body can be a challenge.
 However, if you cannot maintain control and constant movement of your own body, you run the risk of gassing out before imposing any consequential technique onto your opponent.

 There is nearly limitless potential for the amount of exercises you can do with just your own body weight.
 This is an especially helpful mentality to have if you are just starting your fitness journey, or have limited access to a traditional gym.